Documentation

 log

-Sends the given message to latest.log.
+Sends messages to latest.log.

 Since: v3.0